Surrey-UP-Lab/RegionSpot/DATA.md

 ```
 ### Evaluation
-For model evaluation, download the LVIS dataset from [LVIS Dataset](https://www.lvisdataset.org/) and place it in the `datasets` folder at the project root:
+For model evaluation, download the LVIS dataset from [COCO](https://cocodataset.org/#home), [LVIS Dataset](https://www.lvisdataset.org/) and place it in the `datasets` folder at the project root:
 ```
 ${ROOT}
     -- datasets
+        --coco
         --lvis
 ```
 After downloading the LVIS dataset, also obtain the bounding box results from GLIP by downloading the provided JSON file: